 Marker series.
 This marker is included in the Natchez Trails marker series.

 Location.
 31° 33.544′ N, 91° 24.25′ W. Marker is in Natchez, Mississippi, in Adams County.
 Marker is at the intersection of South Pearl Street and State Street, on the right when traveling north on South Pearl Street.
 Touch for map.
 Marker is in this post office area: Natchez MS 39120, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The First Presbyterian Church (within shouting distance of this marker); In Gratitude (about 300 feet away, measured in a direct line); United States Courthouse (about 300 feet away); Intersection of Washington and South Pearl streets (about 300 feet away); Intersection of Washington and South Commerce streets (about 400 feet away); Intersection of State and South Wall streets (about 500 feet away); Temple B'Nai Israel (about 500 feet away); Intersection of Main and North Pearl streets (about 500 feet away).
+The First Presbyterian Church (within shouting distance of this marker); In Gratitude (about 300 feet away, measured in a direct line); United States Courthouse (about 300 feet away); Intersection of Washington and South Pearl streets (about 300 feet away); Adams County Confederate Memorial (about 400 feet away); Intersection of Washington and South Commerce streets (about 400 feet away); Intersection of State and South Wall streets (about 500 feet away); Temple B'Nai Israel (about 500 feet away).
 Touch for a list and map of all markers in Natchez.

 Categories. • Roads & Vehicles • Settlements & Settlers •

 Credits.
 This page was last revised on March 29, 2018.
 This page originally submitted on March 29, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 81 times since then.
+This page has been viewed 88 times since then and 2 times this year.
 Photo 1. submitted on March 29, 2018.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?